lofieth/fastapi-digitalocean-app-template/STYLE.md

 ## API
 All API-related code should be placed in the api folder

+Each module should contain only one function

 Each module name should match its corresponding API function

-## One function per API
-Each API module should contain only one function

 ## Function
 During development you’ll naturally encounter reusable logic